 This, I Know

-On the morning of January 8, 2015, Dad peacefully slipped away.
+On the morning of January 8, 2015, Dad slipped away peacefully.
 He was 93.
-All of his children, grandchildren and great-grandchild are very proud of Milton’s service to the country.
+All of his children, grandchildren, and great-grandchilden are very proud of Milton’s service to the country.
 He was a part of a rare generation who answered the call unselfishly and with total commitment.